Hugo Lake: History

 Authorized by the Flood Control Act of 1946 and Flood Control Act of 1962 construction on the dam began in October 1967.
 The US Army Corps of Engineers completed the project in January 1974 at a cost of approximately $37,000,000.

 The US Army Corps of Engineers established Kiamichi Park on the lake just west of the dam site in 1974.
 The park was cut in half part of it still belonging to the US Army Corps of Engineers and the other was leased to the State in 2002 it was renamed Hugo Lake State Park.
 The park currently covers 289 acre.

 Recreation

 The south 8000 acre of the lake nearest to the dam are clear of obstructions and provide recreational opportunities for watersports such as boating and water skiing.
 The state park provides cabins, hiking trails, and a 56-slip marina.

 The north end of the lake is not cleared and contains dead tree stumps in the water.
 These stumps provide cover for the fish and ideal conditions for anglers.
 Hugo Lake features excellent crappie fishing and populations of bass and catfish.

 In addition fishing there is also hunting and animal trapping at Hugo Lake.
 The Oklahoma Department of Wildlife Conservation administers 18000 acre at the lake, and the US Army Corps of Engineers manage 8,000.
 These areas are home to white tail deer, waterfowl, mink, fox, and beaver.

+The Group Camp Area has four sites.
+The area has a combination waterborne shower and toilet building and swimming beach access.
+Each site has camping facilities that include a 30’ x 50’ shelter and five electric/water hook-ups.